The Budget Crunch – Some things to think about

-• Technology Management – No one likes the up and down billing of utilizing technology support from a 3rd party firm.
+Technology Management – No one likes the up-and-down billing of utilizing technology support from a 3rd party firm.
 There are many advantages to utilizing a fully managed technology support plan, but for the budgeting and cash flow process, it makes this very easy since it is a fixed monthly fee.
 No ups and downs to worry about unless you are contemplating a new initiative.
-With the Waident Managed plan, you get a cost effective fixed monthly fee and receive unlimited support and management which happens to make your billing and budgeting process easy.
+With the Waident Managed plan, you get a cost-effective fixed monthly fee and receive unlimited support and management which happens to make your billing and budgeting process easy.

 John Ahlberg